Transitioning From Traditional Advertising To Online Advertising

 - Did they sign up for an e-newsletter?

-- Did they look on where to buy a product?
+- Did they look at where to buy a product?

 SEO (Search Engine Optimization)